Jacorb90/Prestige-Tree/README.md

 gainMult(), gainExp() - Used to determine the multiplier and exponent on resource gain from upgrades and boosts and such.
 Plug all of them in here.

+onPrestige(gain) - Optional, Triggers when this layer prestiges, just before you gain the currency.
+Can be used to have secondary resource gain on prestige, or to recalculate things or whatnot.

+-----Other features-----

+doReset(resettingLayer) - Optional, is triggered when a layer on a row greater than or equal to this one.
+If you use it, you can choose what to keep via milestones and such.
+Without it, the default is to reset everything on the row, but only if it was triggered by a higher layer.

+convertToDecimal() - Only needed if you have non-standard Decimal values in startData, to these values from strings to Decimals after loading.

+layerShown() - Returns a bool determining if this layer's node should be visible on the tree.

+update(diff) - Optional, part of the main loop, use it for any passive resource production or time-based things. diff is the time since the last update.

+automate() - Optional, use it to activate any autobuyers or auto-resets or similar on this layer, if appropriate.

+updateTemp() - Optional, use it to update anything in the "temp" object.

+resetsNothing() - Optional, returns true if this layer shouldn't trigger any resets.

+incr_order: Optional, an array of layer names, their order will increase by 1 when this one is first unlocked.
+Can be empty.

+branches: Optional, an array of pairs consisting of a layer name and a number from 1 to 3.
+When this layer is visible, for each pair, there will be a branch from this layer to the other layer with a color determined by the number.

+-----Upgrades-----
+-----Milestones-----
+-----Challenges-----